Table Of Content:

 1. Stop hovering over your child:

-Do not make a habit to dress your child or tie her shoes when she can do them by herself.
-Avoid holding her from doing things that suit her age.
+Do not make a habit to dress your child or tie their shoes when they can do by themselves.
+Avoid holding them back from doing things that suit their age.
 It is not a good idea to get too involved in the child’s activities, like answering questions on her behalf or talking to teachers incessantly about your child’s performance.

 If she is not able to make decisions, try not to bounce over her.
 Instead give time and let her reason for herself.
 Let her feel the pain and discomfort as it is a part of the child’s growing up.
 Do not protect her from hardships or struggles.
 Children cannot learn if parents do for them always.